 Wear sunscreen year-round: Choose a broad-spectrum sunscreen that has a sun protection factor (SPF) of at least 30.
 Use a generous amount of sunscreen on all exposed skin, including your lips, the tips of your ears, and the backs of your hands and neck.
 Apply sunscreen 20 to 30 minutes before sun exposure and reapply it frequently while you’re exposed to the sun.
 Be sure to reapply it after swimming or exercising.

 Wear protective clothing: Sunscreens don’t provide complete protection from UV rays, so wear tightly woven clothing that covers your arms and legs, and a broad-brimmed hat, which provides more protection than a baseball cap or visor does.
 Some companies also sell photo protective clothing.
 Your dermatologist can recommend an appropriate brand.
 Don’t forget sunglasses.
 Look for those that block both types of UV radiation — UVA and UVB rays.

-Avoid Tanning Beds: Tanning beds emit UV radiation, which can increase the risk of skin cancer.
+Avoid Tanning Beds: Tanning beds emit UV radiation, which are a melanoma risk factor in Florida.

 Become familiar with your skin, so you’ll notice changes: Examine your skin so that you become familiar with what your skin normally looks like.
 This way, you may be more likely to notice any skin changes.
 With the help of mirrors, check your face, neck, ears and scalp.
 Examine your chest and trunk, and the tops and undersides of your arms and hands.
 Examine both the front and back of your legs, and your feet, including the soles and the spaces between your toes.
 Also check your genital area, and between your buttocks.
 If you notice anything unusual, point it out to your provider at your next appointment.